 Hi everyone!
-It’s Black Friday / Cyber Monday 2022 weekend here.
-I always get a lot of questions from people on which computer, laptop, or monitor they should get.
+It’s Black Friday / Cyber Monday 2024 weekend here.
+I always get a lot of questions from people on which computer, laptop, monitor and hard drives they should get.
 So I thought I’d write down a few general thoughts and update this as time goes on.
 I originally made this post in 2020.
-But I revise it every year, so this is the third version (though not much tends to change)
+But I revise it every year, so this is the fourth version (though not much tends to change)

-Keep in mind there is no way to spec out the perfect computer and tell you exact specs on what you should get.
+As we get started, keep in mind there is NO WAY to spec out the perfect computer and tell you exact specs on what you should get.
 But hopefully this helps point you in the right direction or maybe keep you from getting something you may regret in a year.

-DISCLAIMER: Please Please Please…. do not message me asking for more details on this topic.
-Because of the subjective nature around computers and specs, and because there are literally hundreds of thousands of combinations of computers, screens and monitors I won’t be able to respond to any questions on “Should I buy this…”, or “Can you elaborate on this…”.
+DISCLAIMER: Please don’t message me asking for more details on this topic.
+There are thousands of combinations of computers, screens and monitors, and I won’t be able to respond to any questions on “Should I buy this…”, or “Can you elaborate on this…”.
 Thanks in advance! 🙂

 Laptop vs. Desktop (or Tablet)

-From there, a laptop is portable and I’d ONLY go with this option if you absolutely need portability.
+First, do you want a laptop or desktop?
+A laptop is portable and I’d ONLY go with this option if you absolutely need portability.
 If not, my recommendation would be to get a Desktop computer.
 A max’d out laptop (in most cases), will never be as fast as a desktop for similar money (generally).
 And in a few years, your laptop will start to feel very slow, and is typically not as upgradable as a desktop.

 For me personally, things have changed a bit.
-I used to do all of my editing on an Apple iMac (2017 version).
-I had an Apple MacBook Pro (2016 version) and it held up okay.
+I used to do all of my editing on an Apple iMac.
+I had an Apple MacBook Pro as well, and it held up okay.
 But remember, I need to be portable.
-Running an online business is 100% my livelihood, I travel often, and I need a laptop because I do teach on the road, travel, work remotely, etc… I need to have a computer with me all the time.
+Running an online business is 100% my livelihood.
+I travel often, and I need a laptop because I do teach on the road, travel, work remotely, etc… I need to have a computer with me all the time.

 Anyway, one of the pain points for me is that you can guarantee whatever I wanted to work on was on “the other computer” when I had both laptop and desktop.
-Well, last year I decided to sell the iMac and trade in the laptop to Apple while purchasing a new one.
-I got $750 for it too – not bad for over 5 years old.
-Then I ordered one of the new MacBook Pro’s with the M1 chips (specs below).
-I now plug this in to a monitor (read on for which one) when I’m in my office and the laptop has become my only computer.
-It totally screams it’s so fast, and is way faster than my 2017 iMac was.
-After a year I can say that I’m very happy with the choice and have had absolutely zero problems with it.
+So, back in 2021 I decided to trade in my iMac and laptop to Apple – while purchasing a new one.
+Then I ordered one of the MacBook Pro’s with the M chips (specs below).
+I now plug this in to a monitor (read on for which one) when I’m in my office – and the laptop has become my only computer.
+After nearly 4 years, I can say that I’m very happy with the choice and have had absolutely zero problems with it.
+And it still runs everything pretty fast, to the point where I don’t feel I need a new one yet.

 Apple or Windows?

-I won’t go in to this other than to say it just doesn’t matter.
+No matter what anyone says, it just doesn’t matter.
+No matter how passionately they argue with you, it’s a personal choice.
 Don’t think either one will be faster than the other, or better for photographers or anything like that.
 Many will disagree, but you wanted my opinion so there it is 🙂 I will say that on average, you can get a better spec’d out PC for the same money vs. an Apple product.

 But personally, I’m an Apple user and I don’t see myself switching in the future.
 For me, the extra money is worth the experience I get, but I know many great photographers that are PC based.
 When that photo gets shown on Social Media, a website, or printed on the wall NOBODY can tell you which operating system it came from.
 Like I said… it just doesn’t matter.
 And if you think it does matter then there’s probably a website you can argue that on – but this ain’t it 😉